InsureMO/rainbow-n19/n19-n3-ast-groovy/README.md

 ## Notes

+### ✅ Identify the `$` started chars

+- `$/`: Dollar Slashy GString Quotation Start Mark,
+- `$$`: Dollar Slashy GString Dollar Escape,
+- `${`: GString Interpolation LBrace Start Mark,
+- others: Identifier.

+The gstring interpolation start mark (`$`) will not be identified in the capture phase.
+It is rehydrated from other token natures.
+For example, in the case of `/$abc`, if `/` is recognized as the start of a slashy gstring literal, and since `abc` is a valid identifier, then `$` will be recognized as the gstring interpolation start mark.

 ### ✅ Identify A Slash (Divide `/`, Divide Assign `/=`, Dollar Slashy GString Quotation End Mark `/$`) as Slash GString Quotation Mark

 Meet the following conditions:

-- There is no dot (`.`) before this token,
+- There is no dot (`.`) directly before this token,
-- There is no operator (`=`, `==`, `*`, etc.) before this token,
+- There is no operator (`=`, `==`, `*`, etc.) directly before this token,
-- There are no other tokens except whitespace, tab, and comments (`/*...*/`) before this token on the same line.
+- There are no other tokens except whitespace, tab, and comment (`/*...*/`) before this token on the same line.

+> `A directly before B` means that tokens between `A` and `B` can only be whitespace, tab, newline or comment (sl/ml).

 > Single line comment on same line and before this token will change nature of this token to chars, so this token never be slashy gstring
 > quotation mark.

-For Single Line Comment Start Mark `//` and Multiple Lines Comment Start Mark `/*`, there’s no need to consider whether the slash is part of the Slash GString Quotation Mark.
+For single line comment start mark `//` and multiple lines comment start mark `/*`, there’s no need to consider whether the slash is part of the slash gstring quotation mark.
 Their precedence is higher than this rehydration.
 That is to say, they will always be regarded as start marks, rather than a quotation mark followed by `/` or `*`.

 ### ✅ GString Interpolation Start Mark (`$`, `${`) in Dollar Slashy GString Literal (`$/.../$`)

-- It is a bug or something?
+- **It is a bug or something?**

 ```groovy
 def abc = 'xyz'